 I know you are thinking ~ those sprinkles are AWESOME!

-This sprinkle cookie recipe is one I have made over and over again in so many different colors and flavors.
-Today’s recipe is perfect for Easter Cookies but with a quick change, you can make these cookies for just about any occasion and trust me I have found sprinkles colors for all kinds of variations.
+This recipe is one I have made over and over again in so many different colors and flavors.
+Today’s recipe is perfect for Easter Cookies or Mother’s Day but with a quick change, you can make these cookies for just about any occasion, and trust me I have found sprinkles colors for all kinds of variations.
 These are some of One Hot Oven’s favorites.

 - Red Velvet Surprise Inside Cookies have a delicious red velvet middle layer with red, pink, and white sprinkles.

-- 4th of July would not be the same without cookies for a picnic and these Red, White and Blue Sprinkle Cookies are perfect butter cookies with patriotic sprinkles for a celebration.
+- 4th of July would not be the same without a special treat for a picnic and these Red, White, and Blue Sprinkle Cookies are perfect butter cookies with patriotic sprinkles for a celebration.